antonlep/shortest-path/documentation/test_document.md

 ### Distance
 What happens if Distance class is used directly instead of using subclass is tested.
 ## Manual testing
 Program has been manually tested with Moving AI pathfinding benchmark example using Berlin_0_256.map scenario file.
-Calculated shortest path was correct with a couple of different start and end points, and with both Dijkstra and A* algorithm.
+Calculated shortest distance was correct with a couple of different start and end points, and with both Dijkstra and A* algorithm.
 In addition, route and visited nodes have been tested with a simple reference case:

 Dijkstra: